radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-directory-stores.md

 -	memberURL = ou=People,ou=Sun,o=vds??one?(departmentNumber=0332)

-To add dynamic members in Contorl Panel > Manage > Directory Browser, follow the steps below.
+To add dynamic members in Control Panel > Manage > Directory Browser, follow the steps below.

 1. Select a dyanmic group and click the **Manage Group** option on the Directory Browser

 1. Click the Dynamic Members tab.

->[!note]
->The Dynamic Members tab displays only if the group contains the groupOfUrls object class.
+	>[!note] The Dynamic Members tab displays only if the group contains the groupOfUrls object class.

 1. Either enter the Base DN to indicate where to search for members, or click ![Browse](Media/browse.jpg) to browse the RadiantOne namespace to select a location.
 1. Select the scope of search needed to find the users.